What Broke Free Trade?

 In other words, the CCP is back to following the playbook that has worked for decades: deploy leverage capital, much of it in the form of secure U.S. debt, to underprice U.S. market advantages.
 It will work again just as it has for decades.
 Then the United States will be again forced to give up its industry or erect trade barriers and tariffs.

 What people did not understand was that Japan was just the beginning.
 One industry after another was blown up by foreign competition, first from Japan and then from China, Mexico, Vietnam, and many other countries.
 It seemed after a time that no U.S. industry was safe from foreign raids.
-Eventually, the term competitiveness disappeared from American politics, not because the problem was solved but rather because it seemed hopeless.
+Eventually, the term competitiveness disappeared from U.S. politics, not because the problem was solved but rather because it seemed hopeless.

-The list of lost industries is long: watches and clocks, pianos, shipbuilding, tools, consumer electronics, microchips, furniture, textiles, apparel, household appliances, steel, and of course cars.
+The list of lost industries is long: watches and clocks, pianos, shipbuilding, tools, consumer electronics, microchips, furniture, textiles, apparel, household appliances, steel, and, of course, cars.
 From there, there are many spinoff industries that have also been blown up.
 The carnage dates back at least four decades to the point that the United States has been transformed from a nation that builds things for people to one that languishes in medical and financial services, with exports mostly of oil, debt, and intellectual property.

-I can tell you that as a long-time free trader, I’ve heard this line countless times from extremely thoughtful people who just have not considered the larger problems and issues behind the scenes.
+I can tell you that as a longtime free trader, I’ve heard this line countless times from extremely thoughtful people who just have not considered the larger problems and issues behind the scenes.
 Once you see them, you cannot unsee them.

 The most telling aspect of all of this is found in the trade deficit numbers.
-The last time the United States ran a merchandise trade surplus—the value of exports exceeding the value of imports—was 1976, just following the end of the gold standard and the rise of the first big inflation wave that would hit the country in that decade.
+The last time that the United States ran a merchandise trade surplus—the value of exports exceeding the value of imports—was in 1976, just following the end of the gold standard and the rise of the first big inflation wave that would hit the country in that decade.
 The deficits started and grew, with no relief at all, now totaling $100 billion.

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)